hilton/hilton.github.com/presentations/naming-guidelines.md

 21. B. Caprile and P. Tonella.
 Restructuring program identifier names.
 In Proceedings of ICSM, 2000.
 22. Simon Butler, Michel Wermelinger, Yijun Yu and Helen Sharp. _Relating Identifier Naming Flaws and Code Quality: An Empirical Study_ (2009) In Proceedings of WCRE 2009.
 23. Dawn Lawrie, Christopher Morrell, Henry Feild and David Binkley. _What’s in a Name?
 A Study of Identifiers_ (2006) In Proceedings of ICPC 2006.
+24. Felice Salviulo	and Giuseppe Scanniello. _Dealing with identifiers and comments in source code comprehension and maintenance: results from an ethnographically-informed study with students and professionals_ (2014) In Proceedings of EASE 2014